tdawes93/MyWay/README.md

 webhook throwing 400 0 error bad request, solved by putting STRIPE_WH_SECRET in an env.py file and calling from there as opposed to through the gitpod variables

+static and media files called through src attribute were not loading when deployed to heroku.
+Fix was to use MEDIA_URL and {% static 'url' %}

+After feedback from friends and family testing, I re-added the home button to the top of the navbar for mobile devices for good UX